baskeboler/cljs-sudoku/README.md

 # cljs-sudoku
-a random sudoku solution generator in clojurescript
+a random sudoku solution generator in clojurescript. check it out at http://sudoku.yoruguan.com

 ## Running locally